suxuekun/libpyiotcloud/_kubernetes/README.md

 # IoT Portal on Kubernetes

 Support for IoT portal is now available.
-This has been tested using (Minikube)[https://github.com/kubernetes/minikube].
+This has been tested using [Minikube](https://github.com/kubernetes/minikube), an application that allows users to run Kubernetes locally.